The F-Droid tools can automatically detect and build updates to apps and packages.

 Note that this only updates the metadata such that we know what the current published/recommended version is.
 It doesn’t make that version available in the repository - for that, see the next section.

-the repository) happens in two ways.
-The simple case is applications
+repository) happens in two ways.
+The simple case is applications where the

-where the APK files are binaries, retrieved from a developer’s published
+APK files are binaries, retrieved from a developer’s published build.
+In

-build.
-In this case, all that’s required is to place the new binary in
+this case, all that’s required is to place the new binary in the Repo

 For applications built from source, it is necessary to add a new

-Build Version line to the metadata file.
-At the very least, the
+Version line to the metadata file.
+At the very least, the version name,

-version name, version code and commit will be different.
-It is also
+version code and commit will be different.
+It is also possible that the

-applications in the repository, and where updates are required you will
+the repository, and where updates are required you will be prompted to

-be prompted to [E]dit the metadata, [I]gnore the update, or [Q]uit
+[E]dit the metadata, [I]gnore the update, or [Q]uit altogether.